TIMLONGG/TIMLONGG/README.md

-I’m preparing for interviews for a llm algo internship, hoping everything goes well.
+I’m preparing for interviews for a llm algo internship.

-*“Done is better than perfect.”*

 <!--
 **TIMLONGG/TIMLONGG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+*“Done is better than perfect.”*
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...